 So for parents looking to give their children a leg up when it comes time to filling the jobs of tomorrow, that means introducing STEM in early childhood to help kids develop related tech skills and essentially “future-proof” their education.
 (Read more about what STEM stands for...both the acronym and its true meaning.)

 Does thinking like a computer or speaking a computer’s language sound fun?

-How are you reading this blog post?
+Well, think about how you are reading this blog post.
 Is it on your laptop?
 Your phone?

 And how did this blog get there?

 Well, I had to turn on my computer.
 I then had to log into our content management system.
 I had to type/input all of these words.
 I had to publish all of that info.
 This content was then somehow pushed to our website, and transmitted over the internet.

 Turn on, log in, type, publish?
 Transmission?
 How does all of that happen?

 Well, it can all be boiled down to “communication,” right?

 Coding is involved at multiple stops along the line to “speak” to the computer and make all of this happen.